RarelyCharlie/rarelycharlie.github.io/_howto/forumlink.md

 If the URL looks like this:
 `https://www.7cups.com/forum/Subcommunity_123/Subforum_456/Thread_789012/8/`

-Add the page number like this:
+Remove the page number like this:
 `https://www.7cups.com/forum/Subcommunity_123/Subforum_456/Thread_789012/`

 Test the URL before you put it in a link.